 How to Sell Over the Phone

-Telemarketing is a good way to introduce your product to customers who otherwise would have never heard of them.
+Telemarketing is a good way to introduce your product to customers who otherwise would have never heard of it.
+But you really want to avoid phoning prospects unless they know who you are and why you are phoning.

 You can use your CRM or customer database or a telephone book to look up the phone number of existing or potential clients.
 Enter the phone number of the prospective client in the National Do Not Call Registry.
 You cannot call the phone numbers listed on the registry but you can certainly contact existing clients who are listed.